peddadap/design_templates/README.md

 - Spike data platform will be baed on Kubernetes Stack
 - Kubernetes will be designed in a way to set the node group to auto-scale
-- Few Pods like ; AirFlow Scheduler; Op-Center Cosole will have persistant pods
+- Few Pods like ; AirFlow Scheduler; Op-Center Console will have persistent pods
 - Pods will be short lived, the ones that are related to Airflow and AirByte Tasks

 - An Abstract End Deployment Model